ikailo/Agience/README.md

    ```
    Accept any prompts that appear during the initialization process.

-#### Complete Configuration

-After running the initialization script, you’ll need to complete a few outstanding configurations in the `.env.development` files.
-These files are now located within the `Agience.Authority.Manage` and `Agience.Authority.Identity` directories and control API keys and other credentials.

 **NOTE**: The `agience-init.bat` script is succesful if the final output is:
 ```plaintext
   Updated HostId and HostSecret in the file successfully.
 ```
-If it fails, you will need to correct the errors and run `agience-remove.bat` to reset the configuration.
-PLEASE reach out via [email](mailto:connect@agience.ai) or [Discord](https://discord.gg/fyWWqzeUKH) for real-time assistance.
+If it fails, you will need to correct the errors and also run `.\agience-remove.bat` to reset the configuration before running the init script again.

+### Running into an issue?  **Reach out via [email](mailto:connect@agience.ai) or via [Discord](https://discord.gg/fyWWqzeUKH) for real-time assistance.**

+### Complete Configuration

+After running the initialization script, you’ll need to complete a few outstanding configurations in the `.env.development` files.
+These files are now located within the `Agience.Authority.Manage` and `Agience.Authority.Identity` directories and control API keys and other credentials.

 1. **Edit Agience.Authority.Manage Environment File**